peterolivo/airstream.build/wp-content/plugins/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 8.5 =
+This is a security update release, please update as soon as possible.
+In addition to the security fixes there are several new features, see the change log for details.

 = 8.3.1 =
 This is a security update release, please update as soon as possible.